smartcontractkit/aptos-starter-kit/README.md

 Please make sure you have BnM and fee tokens in your account before running this command.

-## Use CCIP to send token from Ethereum Sepolia to Aptos testnet
+## Use CCIP to send token from EVM to Aptos testnet
-1. Send tokens from Ethereum Sepolia to by directly calling router contract
+1. Send tokens from EVM chain to by directly calling router contract

-Set the `PRIVATE_KEY` and `APTOS_RECEIVER` in `.env`. `PRIVATE_KEY` is your EVM private key. `APTOS_RECEIVER` is the account address to receive the tokens from eth sepolia.
+Set the `PRIVATE_KEY` and `APTOS_RECEIVER` in `.env`. `PRIVATE_KEY` is your EVM private key. `APTOS_RECEIVER` is the account address to receive the tokens from EVM chains.

-Run command to send ccip message paying sepoliaETH
+Run command to send ccip message paying native token as fee
 ```
-npx ts-node scripts/sepolia-aptos/transferTokenPayNative.ts
+npx ts-node scripts/evm2aptos/transferTokenPayNative.ts
 ```
 2. Check the status of CCIP message on Aptos testnet

 Run command to check the event
 ```
-npx ts-node scripts/sepolia-aptos/checkExecutionStateOnAptos.ts --msgId <your ccip message id>
+npx ts-node scripts/evm2aptos/checkExecutionStateOnAptos.ts --msgId <your ccip message id>
 ```
 you will see `Execution state for ccip message <your ccip message id> is SUCCESS` if the message is executed successfully on aptos. run